hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 Installation = make a .well-known folder → add a stack file → upload to your domain → done.
 No website content is required.
 The only purpose of the site is to serve this DFH instruction file.

+host a domain

+create /.well-known/stack

+paste the JSON

+point the anchors at mirrors

+add it to sitemap

+DFH would be live instantly.

+Nothing else is required.

 You need a live website so AI crawlers can fetch the DFH instructions from the correct standardized location.
 The site itself stays empty—its only job is to serve the DFH file.